nicohlr/ipychart/docs/docs/user_guide/pandas.md

 ## Why ?

-Today, Python is one of the most popular languages ​​for data analysis and data science.
-One of the reasons for Python's success in processing and visualizing data is Pandas, the most famous data manipulation package.
-This package quickly became a must and is used by a very large number of people.
+Today, Python is one of the most popular languages for data analysis and data science.
+One of the reasons for Python's success in these areas is Pandas, the leading package for data manipulation with Python.
+This package has quickly become a must and is used by a very large number of people around the world.

-Therefore, to facilitate the creation of complicated charts from the data, it is essential to be able to create visualizations directly from a pandas dataframe.
-This can be done for example with Seaborn, one of the most popular data visualization packages for python today.
-Thanks to the interface presented in this section, it is also possible to do the same with ipychart.
+It is therefore essential to be able to create visualizations directly from a pandas dataframe.
+This can be done for example with Seaborn, a famous Python package for data visualization.
+Thanks to the interface presented in this section, it is also possible to do the same thing with ipychart.

 ## Usage